mikeweltevrede/finding-the-mole/README.md

 1. Run `poetry add library`, remove the caret, delete the `poetry.lock` file, and rerun `poetry install` to create a new lock file.

-To be fair, this problem also arises with regular `requirements.txt` files,g so it is not an issue for me.
+To be fair, this problem also arises with regular `requirements.txt` files, so it is not an issue for me.